curvenote/jats/README.md

 Note, currently this just downloads the XML, **not** the associated files.

-`sumamry`: summarize the contents of the JATS, given a URL, DOI, or local file
+`summary`: summarize the contents of the JATS, given a URL, DOI, or local file

 ```bash
 jats summary https://elifesciences.org/articles/81952